Deyashmukh/Blackjack/README.md

 # Blackjack
-A fun digital version of Blackjack
+A boring digital version of Blackjack